electrikmilk/astral-desktop/README.md

 ## Performance Warning

 Currently, Astral has a background UI effect that randomly pops in and out of random colored blurred ellipses that randomly fluctuate their size, color, and blur.
 I am concerned this may have varied performance, especially as the system applications scale.
-So if this does give you any issues, know that I am planning to implement a way to toggle this on and off, as well as remember to keep it off or on when Astral starts.
+So if this does give you any issues, know that I am planning to implement a way to toggle this off, reduce it or replace it with a background image.

 ---